Tea Tree Oil

 Strength of Initial Aroma

-Tea Tree Oil is medicinal, fresh, woody, earthy, herbaceous.
+Tea Tree Oil smells medicinal, fresh, woody, earthy and herbaceous.

-[I. Southwell.
+Source: I. Southwell.
 Tea Tree Oil Composition, Standards and Monographs.
 (Cosmetics, Aerosols & Toiletries in Australia 10, 1997), 14-17.
 Source cited in Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
-United Kingdom: Churchill Livingstone Elsevier, 2014), 440.]
+United Kingdom: Churchill Livingstone Elsevier, 2014), 440.